-If you are into road biking, there are so many fantastic trails in southern California.
-Everything from the Santa Ana River Trail to just biking around Joshua Tree National Park is available to you.
-One of the best things about Southern California though is the amazing beach trails that you can bike, I especially like the trail from Huntington to Newport Pier as the trail is flat and it is a really accessible trail for families and for those new to biking.
+If you are into biking, there are so many fantastic trails in southern California.
+Everything from the Santa Ana River Trail to biking around Joshua Tree National Park is available to you.
+One of the best things about Southern California though are the amazing beach trails that you can bike.
+I especially like the path from Huntington to Newport Pier as the trail is flat, and it is an accessible trail for families and those new to biking.
 Here is all the information so you can do it yourself.

 - 12 miles, you can turn around whenever you like though

 - Here is a good map you can follow